daoventures/dao-protocol/docs/Harvest-Farmer.md

 Refund from Harvest-Farmer contract with profit plus exchanged token from COMP token.
 This function only can access through DAOVault contract.
 This function only available after Harvest-Farmer in vesting state.
 - *Param*: -

+#### function `getCurrentBalance(address)`
+Get current balance in contract
+- *Param*: Address to query
+- *Return*:
+  - total user deposit balance after fee if not vesting state
+  - user available balance to refund including profit if in vesting state

 ### Admin functions
 #### function `setTreasuryWallet(address)`
 Set new treasury wallet address in contract.